Dehydroalanine

-Dehydroalanine (Cα,β-didehydroalanine, α,β-di-dehydroalanine, 2-aminoacrylate, or 2,3-didehydroalanine) is a dehydroamino acid.
+Dehydroalanine (Cα,β-didehydroalanine, α,β-didehydroalanine, 2-aminoacrylate, or 2,3-didehydroalanine) is a dehydroamino acid.
 It does not exist in its free form, but it occurs naturally as a residue found in peptides of microbial origin.
 As an amino acid residue, it is unusual because it has an unsaturated backbone.

 Structure and reactivity

 Like most primary enamines, dehydroalanine is unstable.
 Dehydroalanine hydrolyzes to pyruvate.

 N-Acylated derivatives of dehydroalanine, such as peptides and related compounds, are stable.
 For example, methyl 2-acetamidoacrylate is the N-acetylated derivative of the ester.
 As a residue in a peptide, it is generated by a post translational modification.
 The required precursors are serine or cysteine residues, which undergo enzyme-mediated loss of water and hydrogen sulfide, respectively.

 Most amino acid residues are unreactive toward nucleophiles, but those containing dehydroalanine or some other dehydroamino acids are exceptions.
 These are electrophilic due to the α,β-unsaturated carbonyl, and can, for example, alkylate other amino acids.
 This activity has made DHA useful synthetically to prepare lanthionine.